UnfamiliarLegacy/HabboAir/README.md

 # HabboAir

+Projects and automated tooling to modify the HabboAir application.

 Flash is dying and I am quitting.
 What better time to release all my hard work for you to create a bad Habbo mobile retro.
 Have fun.

 I have been sitting on this since August 2, 2018 and sometimes updated it to newer versions.